tyler, the creator is rewriting fashion’s rulebook in neon

 Each season, the fashion industry has witnessed new disruptions to its long-established system: opening presentations to the public, off-calendar schedule switch ups, gender-unified shows, see-now buy-now commerce, baby steps toward body and racial diversity.
 To those of us inside this system, these changes can seem revolutionary.
 But to people outside the industry, how much ground are we really breaking?
 Whether a collection is shown off-schedule in January or on it in February, available to purchase immediately after the finale or six months afterward, to much of the public, the runway routine all sort of seems the same.
 So it's fitting that one of the fashion system's biggest disruptions of late was made by a designer happily unaware of the rules he was breaking in his debut runway offering: rapper Tyler, the Creator.

-After five years of producing seasonal collections and showcasing them in super-colourful lookbooks, Tyler presented his first-ever Golf Wang runway show this summer, during the inaugural MADE LA.
+After five years of producing excellent seasonal collections and showcasing them in super-colorful lookbooks, Tyler presented his first-ever Golf Wang runway show this summer, during the inaugural MADE LA.
 He didn't schlep the collection to New York and parade it for a crowd of editors during Fashion Week.
 He didn't assemble a cast of stick-thin, stoic boys or girls to model it.
 He didn't score its presentation to thumping techno, or walk it in a straight line.
 He doesn't even have plans to show again next season, or ever again (perhaps the most rebellious move a designer can make).
 He presented it in his home city, and let his legion of fans purchase tickets to see it.
 He assembled a cast of friends of all genders, shapes, heights, skin tones, and skate abilities — two of whom took advantage of the fully functional mini-ramp he installed inside his enormous circular runway.
-He took a fashion show's basic elements — clothes, music, set, casting — and interpreted them his own way: in vibrant colours, with positive energy, and with little reverence for rules.
+He took a fashion show's basic elements — clothes, music, set, casting — and interpreted them his own way: in vibrant colors, with positive energy, and with little reverence for rules.

 And, unsurprisingly, it made things far more interesting.
 Towards the end of the show (a 35-minute long spectacle that featured live musical performances, video pieces, installations, skits, and a candid motivational speech), Tyler announced his plans to try something even he'd never done before: launch a shoe company, Golf Le Fleur.
 He promised every kid who bought a ticket to the show would be given a pair.
 Since then, he's shared some snaps of what to expect: pink laces, blue flower details, and highlighter orange uppers.
 It's almost ironic that the mega-viral music video that shot his career into the stratosphere, 2011's "Yonkers," was filmed in black-and-white.